Sir Samuel Hayes, 1st Baronet

 Sir Samuel Hayes, 1st Baronet (1737–1807) of Drumboe Castle, County Donegal was a Baronet in the Baronetage of Ireland and Member of Parliament for Augher in the Irish House of Commons between 1783 and 1790.

 Family

 Hayes’s father Charles Hayes of Bridgwater, Somerset, who married Deborah Holditch of Totnes, Devon, was vice-consul in Lisbon.

 Samuel worked as a London surgeon and then married Mary Basil, only heiress of valuable estate of Drumboe in the north of Ireland.
-She was daughter of William Basil (previously Ball) of Wilton Park, Buckinghamshire and Drumboe Castle.
+She was daughter of Wilton Park, Buckinghamshire and Drumboe Castle.

+William Basil previously had previous been called William Ball; he had changed his name by a private act of Parliament, Ball's Name Act 1724 (11 Geo.
+1. c.
+2 Pr.).

 The children from this marriage included: